May 18, 2023

 New York is 1 of the 3 states with a publication requirement for newly formed LLCs.
 You need to publish a notice of your LLC's creation in local newspapers within 120 days of its approval.

-It should run once a week for 6 consecutive weeks in 2 different newspapers (daily and weekly).
-The newspapers must be in your LLC's county and approved by the county's clerk.
+It should run once a week for 6 consecutive weeks in 2 different newspapers (daily and weekly) in your county.
+After the 6 weeks are up, the newspapers will give you an Affidavit of Publication.

 Publication fees in New York vary from newspaper to newspaper.
 But the average costs range from $100 to $1,000+.
 Some counties, like New York (Manhattan) and Kings (Brooklyn), tend to be pricier than others.